Mage & Demon Queen

-Mage & Demon Queen is a fantasy-comedy yuri webtoon created by Filipino artist Kuru (Color_LES).
+Mage & Demon Queen is a yuri webtoon created by Filipino artist Kuru (Color_LES).
 The series follows an adventurer mage, Malori, as she attempts to seduce the Demon Queen Velverosa of her RPG fantasy world.
-It began publishing weekly on WEBTOON in August 2018.
-The eleventh-most popular comic on the WEBTOON platform; as of January 2020, it had 86 million views, and as of December 2020, WEBTOON reported that it had 2.1 million subscribers.
-In November 2019, WEBTOON released an official Spanish and French language version of the series.
+It began publishing weekly on Webtoon in August 2018.
+The eleventh-most popular comic on the Webtoon platform; as of January 2020, it had 86 million views, and as of December 2020, Webtoon reported that it had 2.1 million subscribers.
+In November 2019, Webtoon released an official Spanish and French language version of the series.
 The webcomic updates weekly on Webtoon, and readers with the "Webtoon Fast Pass" can access pages earlier.
 By June 2021, 154 episodes had been published across three separate "seasons".

-In September 2019, characters from Mage & Demon Queen made an appearance in the ninth episode of WEBTOON promotional animated web series Let's Play, made to promote the Webtoon of the same name and the platform as a whole.
-This series marked WEBTOON's first foray into animation.
+In September 2019, characters from Mage & Demon Queen made an appearance in the ninth episode of Webtoon promotional animated web series Let's Play, made to promote the Webtoon of the same name and the platform as a whole.
+This series marked Webtoon's first foray into animation.
 In May 2020, Geek Tyrant expressed interest in a potential anime adaptation.

 Plot and themes

-Mage & Demon Queen is set in a fantasy world operating by the rules of role-playing games, where teams of human adventurers seek to challenge the Demon Tower, and whoever can ascend to the top floor and defeat and kill the Demon Queen Velverosa will gain fame and fortune and a rich reward from the kingdom, with near-unlimited retry opportunities thanks to resurrection magic.
-A particular thorn in the Demon Queen's side is Malori, a particularly powerful young mage that has repeatedly reached the top at the expense of her best friend Cerik, not to kill her, but to win her hand in marriage.
+Mage & Demon Queen is set in a fantasy world operating by the rules of role-playing games, where teams of human adventurers seek to challenge the Demon Tower.
+Whoever can ascend to the top floor and defeat the Demon Queen Velverosa will receive a handsome reward from the kingdom, with near-unlimited retry opportunities available thanks to resurrection magic.
+Malori Crowett, a particularly powerful young mage, has repeatedly reached the top of the tower; not to kill Velverosa, but to win her hand in marriage.

 Plots in season two of the webtoon include the backstory of Velverosa and the King, Cerik being revealed as the original hero summoned to kill the Demon Queen, Princess Leora Siegwald seeking to seduce Malori and summon a second hero, and Malori being identified as a Demon Charmer and deciding to pledge allegiance to the Demon Army to end the war between the two.
 Plots in season three of the webtoon involve the return of Malori's mentor Cecillia and Velverosa's estranged fiancé Sepheron.